fdenoodt/UA-Artificial-Intelligence-Labs/readme.md

 **Tips:**

 - Each project will consist of exercises from ~3 lab sessions.
 Please, start working on them immediately after the lab session, so that the workload is nicely distributed over the semester and you have the option to ask questions during the Q&A sessions.
 - The project exercises can be dependent on the exercises made in the labs.
-Make sure you make good notes during the lab session as **<u>lab-exercise-solutions are not published</u>** due to legal reasons.
+Make sure to make good notes during the lab session as **<u>lab-exercise-solutions are not published</u>** due to legal reasons.